Are you trying to learn about the types of birds in Bangladesh?

 Due to the sheer number of species, there was no way to include every bird found in Bangladesh in this article.
 So instead, I tried to focus on the birds that are most regularly seen and observed.

-Today, you will learn about 20 COMMON types of birds in Bangladesh!
+20 COMMON types of birds in Bangladesh!

 #1.
 Asian Green Bee-Eater

 - Adults are 16–18 cm (6.2-7 in) long.

 - Their coloring is predominantly green, with a bronze-colored cap, a black necklace, and a black stripe on the face.
 In addition, they have turquoise highlights on the cheeks and wing tips.

 - Their central tail feathers are long and thin, adding about 5 cm (2 in) to their overall length.

 Look for Asian Green Bee-eaters in Bangladesh in grassland, scrublands, and forests.
 They’re not dependent on a close-by water source and are even found in deserts.

 This species is particularly sensitive to cooler weather but has developed an unusual habit of combating the cold.
 They roost in groups of 200 to 300 birds and will sleep well past sunrise, nestled close to each other to stay warm.
 The Asian Green Bee-eater doesn’t subscribe to the saying, “the early bird gets the worm.” 🙂

 Asian Green Bee-eaters can be a nuisance to beekeepers because they will raid beehives to find food.
 However, they only do this if their favorite food, beetles, are scarce.
 And they aren’t picky when it comes to finding something to eat!
 They will even eat small crabs if that’s the only thing available.